Basil Blackshaw: Early life and education

 In 1951 Blackshaw was awarded a scholarship to study in Paris by the Committee for the Encouragement of Music and the Arts.
 For a number of years after his graduation Blackshaw taught part-time at the Belfast School of Art, and he also designed sets for the Lyric Theatre, including Mary O'Malley's 1956 production of Jack Yeats La La Noo.
 In the early 1950s Blackshaw dated Cherith Boyd, a fellow art student at Belfast School of Art.
 He was to paint her portrait in 1958.

 Blackshaw married the Australian artist Anna Ritchie in 1959 with whom he had a daughter in 1962.
-They were to divorce in 1972, after which he met his long-term partner Helen Falloon.
+They divorced in 1972, after which he met his long-term partner Helen Falloon.